Torbraw/astro-components/README.md

 npm i -D tailwindcss
 ```

 Finally, you will need a tailwind config file and a global css file that contains the variables in the exemple below.
+For informations about each variable, you can check the [shadcn/ui](https://ui.shadcn.com/docs/theming#list-of-variables) theming documentation.

 You have a README.md file in each component directory that explains how to use them.